Designing-Hope/designing-hope.github.io/index.md

 ###### &bull;&nbsp;&nbsp;<a href="/downloads/designinghope.epub" download="designinghope.epub" class="resource-link">EPUB version</a> (1.7 MB)<br/>
 ###### &bull;&nbsp;&nbsp;MP3 audiobook (Fall 2021)

 There’s only a handful of printed copies circulating in communites, and that’s on purpose.
 This book was created to be shared.
-Want a copy or copies for your community?
+Want a copy for your community?

 <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7" class="btn">Request Book &rsaquo;</a>